skhiggins/R_guide/README.md

 ## Master script

 Keep a master script 0_master.R that lists each script in the order they should be run to go from raw data to final results.
 Under the name of each script should be a brief description of the purpose of the script, as well all the input data sets and output data sets that it uses.
+Ideally, a user could run the master script to run the entire analysis from raw data to final results (although this may be infeasible for some project, e.g. one with multiple confidential data sets that can only be accessed on separate servers).

 ## Graphing